Ditectrev/DP-203/README.md

 - [ ] Use an Apache Hadoop external table and authenticate by using a shared access signature (SAS).
 - [ ] Use an Apache Hadoop external table and authenticate by using a service principal in Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra.

-### HOTSPOT You have an Azure Synapse Analytics serverless SQL pool that contains a database named db1.
+### You have an Azure Synapse Analytics serverless SQL pool that contains a database named db1.
 The data model for db1 is shown in the following exhibit.
 Use the drop-down menus to select the answer choice that completes each statement based on the information presented in the exhibit.

 ![Question 173](images/question173.jpg)